 The nest of a mason-spider, similar to this, has been obligingly put into our hands by Mr. Riddle, of Blackheath.
 It came from the West Indies, and is probably that of Latreille's clay-kneader (Mygale cratiens), and one of the smallest of the genus.
-It is composed of very hard argillaceous clay, deeply tinged with brown oxide of iron.
+We have since seen a pair of these spiders in possession of Mr. William Mello, of Blackheath.
+The nest is composed of very hard argillaceous clay, deeply tinged with brown oxide of iron.
 It is in form of a tube, about one inch in diameter, between six and seven inches long, and slightly bent towards the lower extremity-appearing to have been mined into the clay rather than built.
-The interior of the tube is lined with an uniform tapestry of silken web, of an orange-white colour, with a texture intermediate between Indian paper and very fine glove-leather.
+The interior of the tube is lined with a uniform tapestry of silken web, of an orange-white colour, with a texture intermediate between India paper and very fine glove leather.
 But the most wonderful part of this nest is its entrance, which we look upon as the perfection of insect architecture.
-A circular door, about the size of a crown piece, slightly concave on the outside and convex within, is formed of more than a dozen layers of the same web which lines the interior, closely laid upon one another, and shaped so that the inner layers are the broadest, the outer being gradually less in diameter, except towards the hinge, which is about an inch long; and in consequence of all the layers being united there, and prolonged into the tube, it becomes the thickest and strongest part of the struc-The elasticity of the materials, also, gives to ture. this hinge the remarkable peculiarity of acting like a spring, and shutting the door of the nest spontaneously.
+A circular door, about the size of a crown piece, slightly concave on the outside and convex within, is formed of more than a dozen layers of the same web which lines the interior, closely laid upon one another, and shaped so that the inner layers are the broadest, the outer being gradually less in diameter, except towards the hinge, which is about an inch long; and in consequence of all the layers being united there, and prolonged into the tube, it becomes the thickest and strongest part of the structure.
+The elasticity of the materials, also, gives to this hinge the remarkable peculiarity of acting like a spring, and shutting the door of the nest spontaneously.
 It is, besides, made to fit so accurately to the aperture, which is composed of similar concentric layers of web, that it is almost impossible to distinguish the joining by the most careful inspection.
 To gratify curiosity, the door has been opened and shut hundreds of times, without in the least destroying the power of the spring.
-When the door is shut, it resembles some of the lichens (Lecidea), or the leathery fungi, such as Polyporus versicolor, (MI-CHELI,) or, nearer still, the upper valve of a young oyster shell.
-The whole nest being of a blackishbrown colour, it must be very difficult to discover .
+When the door is shut, it resembles some of the lichens (Lecidea), or the leathery fungi, such as Polyporus versicolor (MICHELI), or, nearer still, the upper valve of a young oyster shell.
+The door of the nest, the only part seen above ground, being of a blackish-brown colour, it must be very difficult to discover.
+(J. R.)

-Kirby and Spence, Intr. i.
-419. ‡ J. R. ‡ Darwin's Zoonomia, i.
+\ Darwin's Zoonomia, i.
 253, 8vo. ed.